neutron-org/rate-limiter-contract/README.md

 - [Harmony Bridge Hack ($100 million)](https://rekt.news/harmony-rekt/) - (Would require rate limit + monitoring)
 - [Dragonberry IBC bug](https://forum.cosmos.network/t/ibc-security-advisory-dragonberry/7702) (can't yet disclose amount at risk, but was saved due to being found first by altruistic Osmosis core developers)

-In the presence of a software bug on Osmosis, IBC itself, or on a counterparty chain, we would like to prevent the bridge from being fully depegged.
+In the presence of a software bug on Neutron, IBC itself, or on a counterparty chain, we would like to prevent the bridge from being fully depegged.
 This stems from the idea that a 30% asset depeg is ~infinitely better than a 100% depeg.
 Its _crazy_ that today these complex bridged assets can instantly go to 0 in event of bug.
 The goal of a rate limit is to raise an alert that something has potentially gone wrong, allowing validators and developers to have time to analyze, react, and protect larger portions of user funds.